 Rinse With Apple Cider Vinegar

-If you use hairspray, styling gel, or mousse on a regular basis, your hair is likely suffering from product build-up.
+If you use hairspray, styling gel, or mousse on a regular basis, your hair may be suffering from product build-up.
 Product build-up is particularly bad for fine hair because it weighs down hair that already lacks body.

-To get rid of product build-up naturally, use an apple cider vinegar rinse every other week.
-The vinegar helps break down residue, adds body, and will even help fight dandruff.
+To get rid of product build-up naturally, try using an apple cider vinegar rinse every other week.
+The vinegar can help break down residue, add body, and it might even help fight dandruff.